Case Study Analysis

-Prepare an in-depth analysis of three case studies during the semester.
-Here are some guidelines:
+Prepare an in-depth analysis of the following case studies during the semester.
+The guidelines are:

-- Answer all the questions for each case.
+- Answer all the questions listed below for each case.

-- The ‘answers’ to the questions are best formulated by reviewing the case and the reading materials up and including the current week in the course.
+- The ‘answers’ to the questions are best formulated by reviewing the case and reviewing the relevant reading materials.

 - The questions are worded to help you apply the readings to the case, so don’t limit yourself to the case’s terminology and perspective.
 The best analysis will abstract the case content by applying the reading materials to draw broader lessons about the material.

-Summarize your analysis in a set of no more than five PowerPoint slides.
+Summarize your analysis in a set of no more than 5 PowerPoint slides.
+Title slide does not count agains the total.
 Use the main slides to communicate the key points in a concise and direct manner.
 You may use the “notes” section on PowerPoint to add more detail and justification.
 Do not fill the main slides with text.
 The slides should (a) apply class materials, and (b) include a balanced perspective which explains both the rationale for a recommendation (the why), and any potential risks (the downsides).

 The process for submitting your case study analysis is as follows:

 - Submit the case study analysis via Owlbox – no later than 7:00 am the day the case study is to be discussed in class.